TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

   understood.
 However, for short self-contained pieces of code, quick prototyping, or where readability is not otherwise impaired, it is common to see single letter variable names employed.
 When doing so, it is important to remember that there are base functions called `c()`, `q()` and `t()`.
-Defining a variable named `c` would result in the `c()` command not being found unless the full module path is specified (which is not usually done for functions in the base package.
-Therefore, it is best practice to avoid using `c`, `q`, or `t` for user-defined variable names.
+Defining a variable named `c` would result in the `c()` command being 'masked' for some purposes, unless the full package path is specified (which usually is not done).
+Therefore, it is a best to avoid using `c`, `q`, or `t` for user-defined variable names.

 Numeric operators and functions work on variables: